moccbc/CTextEditor/README.md

     $ make

 ## Running the program
 Run the following commands to use the program.
 Replace "[filename]" with an actual file you want to edit.
-The "[filename]" can be a non-existing filename in order to create a new file.
+The "[filename]" can be a non-existing file.
+This will create a new file.

     $ ./yim [filename]